-1. The Component A Fee is an annual charge and is therefore not pro-rated and is non-refundable.
-The only exceptions to this policy relate to the pro-rating of the Component A Fee for students leaving in the first quarter of the school year or for students enrolling in the final quarter of the school year when this period of admission is stipulated in advance.
-The Component A Fee is intended to support the ongoing maintenance and capital improvement of the school.
+- 1. IST school fees include both the daily set-meal lunch and Week Without Walls and other excursions - 2.
+The Component A Fee is an annual charge and is therefore not pro-rated and is non-refundable.
+The only exceptions to this policy relate to the pro-rating of the Component A Fee for students leaving

-2. There is a 20% discount on the Component B Fee for the third child in one family attending the school and a 30% discount on the Component B Fee for the fourth and subsequent children in one family attending the school.
+- 3. There is a 20% discount on the Component B Fee for the third child in one family attending the school and a 30% discount on the Component B Fee for the fourth and subsequent children in one family attending the school. - 4.
+The Component C French Mother Tongue Fee does not apply to Airbus students due to company sponsorship.